Designing the Future

-This workshop does not require experience with design thinking.
-All participants will be given the tools to walk away with ideas you can emulate in your library, regardless of your library’s size or budget.
+This workshop does not require pre-existing knowledge or experience with design thinking.
+All participants will be given the tools and information needed to walk away with ideas to emulate in your library, regardless of its size or budget.

 Attendees are encouraged to come as a group for a team building experience!
 Contact us for group rates.

 Build and practice strategies to learn about your library’s users and prospective users by observing, listening and building empathy with them through a variety of research techniques.

 10:30-11:00 AM: INSPIRATION (INTERVIEWS)